majackson/mattshop/README.md

 * `/healthcheck/heartbeat/` - An endpoint that always returns a 200.
 * `/login` - Endpoint to acquire an auth token required for interacting with all subsequent endpoints.
+* `/products/list/` - Endpoint to view a paginated list of products.

 ## Technical Decisions